-Need more help: To find the id of your chosen widget you can either
+To help you find the wordpress id of your chosen widget you can either:

 1) enter some garbage in the shortcode [do_widget wtf] and the plugin will offer you a try debug (if you are admin and logged in that is) Click on the "try debug"

-2) else add ?do_widget_debug=1 to the url of the page where the [do_widget] shortcode is
+2) else add ?do_widget_debug=1 to the url of the page that contains the [do_widget] shortcode.

 either way you should see a list of stuff.
+See the screenshots for examples.
 It will say something like the widgets in "widgets for shortcode" are: xxx-n xxxxxx-n xxx-xxxxx-n

-and it will list the ids of your widget - the n's are numbers that distinguish multiple instanaces of the same widget. xxx's are the abbreviated names of the widgets.
+and it will list the ids of your widget - the n's are numbers that distinguish multiple instances of the same widget. xxx's are the abbreviated names of the widgets.

 as per screenshot 5 http://s.w.org/plugins/amr-shortcode-any-widget/screenshot-5.png?r=884849